Gross Income

 Key Takeaways

-- Lenders use gross income to determine a borrower's ability to repay loans.
+- Lenders use gross income as the denominator in the Debt-to-Income (DTI) ratio to assess a borrower's creditworthiness.

-- Adjusted Gross Income (AGI) is derived from gross income by subtracting specific "above-the-line" deductions.
+- Adjusted Gross Income (AGI) is derived from gross income by subtracting specific "above-the-line" legal deductions.

 Gross Income vs. Net Income